Olex2/Olex2Manual/Sucrose/04_tidying.md

 	- **GooF** is the goodness of fit of a structure and should converge towards 1 at the end of the refinement.
 	- **Hooft $y$** and **Flack $x$** are applicable only to structures in non-centrosymmetric space groups (i.e. *not* containing an inversion centre).
 They are displayed with an error and should be close to zero if the structure solution is correct, while ~1 implies the structure should be inverted and values significantly different from 0 or 1 indicate a racemic twin.

 2. Check that the chemical composition is correct and there are no extra or missing atoms.
 If there is an error, in `@Toolbox-Work` the atom types will not appear green.
-To update the chemical composition to agree with the structure displayed under `@Work|Toolbox Work` click on I_OK and then £Refine£ again.
+To update the chemical composition to agree with the structure displayed under `@Work|Toolbox Work` click on I_OK and then @@Refine@@ again.

 3. Go to the `@Info` tab and open the `@Bad Reflections` header tab if there are one or two reflections that have very large $|F_{calc}^{2}-F_{obs}^{2}|/esd$.
 These values they may need to be omitted.
 Such reflections will be obvious as their values will be significantly out of line with the rest of the reflections.
 If it seems necessary to omit more than a handful of reflections, there is probably a reason that should be investigated.